-The Mineral Resources were estimated to reflect potential open-pit extraction and milling as the primary scenario (Mineral Resources potentially amenable to open pit mining methods), with potential underground mining of material lying outside of the pit as a secondary scenario (Mineral Resources potentially amenable to underground mining methods).
-A conceptual pit shell was used to constrain the Mineral Resources potentially amenable to open pit mining methods, with the added constraint of a gold-equivalent (AuEq) cut-off grade of 0.012 oz/ton AuEq applied to all model blocks lying within the optimized pit.
+While the Project Mineral Reserves discussed are estimated on the basis of a proposed underground-mining scenario, these Mineral Reserves represent only a small subset of the entire gold-silver deposit.
+The Mineral Resources were therefore estimated to reflect potential open-pit extraction and milling as the primary scenario (Mineral Resources potentially amenable to open pit mining methods), with potential underground mining of a very small quantity of material lying outside of the lower portions of the open pit as a secondary scenario (Mineral Resources potentially amenable to underground mining methods).
+The Mineral Reserves were converted primarily from the potential open-pit resources, with a very small amount converted from the underground resource estimate.

+A conceptual pit shell was used to constrain the Mineral Resources potentially amenable to open pit mining methods, with the added constraint of a gold equivalent (AuEq) cut-off grade of 0.011 oz/ton AuEq applied to all model blocks lying within the optimized pit.
 The oz/ton AuEq grade of each model block was calculated as follows:

-• $oz/ton AuEq = oz/ton Au + (oz /ton Ag \div 100).$
+oz/ton AuEq = oz/ton Au + (oz/ton Ag ÷ 106).